Hispanic Linguistics Concentration (M.A. and Ph.D)

 LIN 5695.* Psycholinguistics II: Lexical Processing.
 (Sunderman) In this course, students will examine the relationship between language and cognition in individuals who speak and understand more than one language, focusing on recent psycholinguistic research carried out in a variety of second languages (e.g., Spanish, Dutch, English, Italian).
 Students will be introduced to the major issues and concepts in psycholinguistics, as well as various models of language processing and experimental tasks used in the field.
 (The minimum requirement for the MA exam in Psycholinguistics is this course or LIN 5703.
 Psycholinguistics I: Sentence Processing)

 LIN 5703.* Psycholinguistics I: Sentence Processing.
-(Muntendam) This seminar examines the psycholinguistics of sentence processing.
+(Muntendam, Qian) This seminar examines the psycholinguistics of sentence processing.
 We will discuss the main experimental findings in sentence processing, experimental methods (including behavioral tasks, eye-tracking and ERP), and models of sentence processing.
 We will read studies on different languages, and different types of bilinguals (including L2 learners and heritage speakers) as well as monolinguals.
 (The minimum requirement for the MA exam in Psycholinguistics is this course or LIN 5695.
 Psycholinguistics II: Lexical Processing)

 LIN 5724.
 Current Research in Second Language Acquisition.
 (Sunderman) In this course, students will be exposed to the varied research veins of scholarship within the field of second language acquisition (SLA).
 Through reading the latest empirical studies from a wide range of SLA journals, students will gain a more thorough understanding of the most recent questions driving research on SLA.
 A goal of this course is for students to become familiarized with the scope of the field of SLA and improve their ability to read and interpret empirical SLA research articles.